o-jasper/cl-command-line-wrappers/readme.markdown

 each of the words pinot lists is plist-ified: `:location`, `:date`, `:size`, `:score`, `:title`, `:type`, `:language`, `:extract`.

-### cl-acpi-command, cl-acpi-classes
+### cl-acpi-command
-Classes and commandline-acpi-user.
-Note that a CFFI based on the C-interface to acpi would be *superior*, even more superior if lisp could automatically use C, like [Julia](http://julialang.org/).(But Julia is practically a lisp from what i heard!) for this reason i won't do any work on this one.
-Used the classes because you can then have`:documentation`, but it is overkill.
+Commandline-acpi-user.
+Note that a CFFI based on the C-interface to acpi would be superior.
+Earlier used the classes because you can then have`:documentation`, but it is overkill.

+It consists of an `acpi` command, all arguments are optional, defaultly it uses `acpi --everything`, otherwise, see the docstring.

 ### cl-top-command
-Handles the first few lines of `top` output(badly) and runs the lines through a hook one by one, defaultly making a list of plists.
+Provides a function `top` that handles few lines of `top` output(badly) and runs the lines through a function.
+Defaultly the function is `top-line` which makes plists.(and `top` thus produces a list of plists)

 ### args-n-command
 Basic functions providing access to commandline.
 If clisp it uses clisps